zobiejrz/zChessClock/docs/support.markdown

+---
+layout: post
-# Support
+title: Support
+---

 Thanks for using zChess Clock!

 We appreciate your interest and hope you enjoy using the app as much as we enjoyed building it.

-Your interest in the app is appreciated, and I hope you enjoy using it as much as I enjoyed building it.

-If you run into any issues, have questions, or want to suggest a new feature, please open an issue right here on GitHub.
+If you run into any issues, have questions, or want to suggest a new feature, you can reach out by opening an issue [on the GitHub](https://github.com/zobiejrz/zChessClock/issues).

 When reporting a bug, please include: